shelbyspeegle/Fallout-Terminal/README.md

 - Hacks with hacks inside of them should contain said hack in the content.
 - Passwords should be at least one space apart.
   * Confirm this in game.
+- Passwords can exist inside hacks.
+These hacks can only be used once the password is removed as a dud.
+- Hacks can share a closing bracket of the same type.
+- Research: Does the "Allowance replenished" hack return all allowances or just one?

 WishList: